privacybydesign/irma-documentation/docs/irma-frontend.md

 [`irma server`](https://github.com/privacybydesign/irmago/tree/master/irma).
 The packages contain a state machine package [`irma-core`](#irma-core) to which several plugin packages can be added to achieve IRMA support for your application.
-We also provide a wrapper package [`irma-frontend`](#irma-frontend) that combines `irma-core` with some of the plugins in a bundle to have an easy starting point for handling sessions using an embedded web element in the browser.
+We also provide a wrapper package [`irma-frontend`](#irma-frontend) that combines `irma-core` with some of the plugins in a bundle.
+With this wrapper package you have an easy starting point for handling sessions using an embedded web element or using a popup overlay in the browser.

 Using the default styling, the browser version will look like this: